 Notable verdicts and settlements.

-Some of Mr. Rasansky’s well-known settlements include:
+Some of Mr. Rasansky’s most-notable cerebral palsy recoveries include:

 Still unsure if Rasansky Law Firm is right for you?
 Take some time to read the free books and reports which Jeff Rasansky has written on the subject of cerebral palsy: